-The dancers documented the mood on the ward often felt like a 'party' or a 'Rave'.
+The dancers documented the mood on the ward often felt like a 'party' atmosphere once the sessions got underway.

 2. Sense of theatre, excitement and unknown

 The dancers have the project crafted to enhance the feeling of theatre and excitement.
 In the observation and feedback forms the dancers and the management often record the patients and staff showing signs of 'curiosity' and 'intrigue' when they first hear the gentle music and experience the bright trolley and props.
 There is a general sense of absurdity and fun which directly contrast from that of the ward and hospital in general.